Follow these instructions to replicate your generic MariaDB database to your destination using Fivetran.

 Choose connection methodlink

-First, decide whether to connect Fivetran to your MariaDB database directly or using an SSH tunnel.
+First, decide whether to connect Fivetran to your MariaDB database directly, using an SSH tunnel, or using AWS PrivateLink.

 NOTE: We do not support connecting to a load balancer.